-ST. JOHN'S PARSONAGE The Andrew Hampton Homestead 633 Pearl Street
+St. John's Parsonage -The Andrew Hampton Homestead

+633 Pearl Street

-Edwin F. Hatfield and Samuel A. Clark, traditionally recognized in the 19th century as authorities in the early history of the Elizabeth area, both credit Andrew Hampton (Hamton) as the original ownerbuilder of this building.
+Edwin F. Hatfield and Samuel A. Clark, traditionally recognized in the 1800s as authorities on the early history of the Elizabeth area, both credit Andrew Hampton (Hamton) as the original owner-builder of this building.